invertase/react-native-firebase/codorials/authentication-with-firebase/app-navigation.md

 For this example we're going to add a title to our screen and liven up the colors - there's loads more you can do with `react-navigation` though, just check out their in-depth [documentation](https://reactnavigation.org/docs/getting-started.html).

-Lets go ahead and style the screen, using a class static `navigationOptions` object which lets `react-navigation` access our screen component:
+Lets go ahead and style the screen, using a class static `navigationOptions` object which lets `react-navigation` access our screen component styling:

 ```jsx
 // src/screens/unauthenticated/Login.js